olofholmberg/master-thesis-implementation/README.md

-# seL4 SDN Controller Implementation for Master Thesis
+# Master Thesis Implementation for seL4 with VM containing a modified ovs-testcontroller

 This is the repository for the implementation of the master thesis project conducted by Olof Holmberg.